-Proceeding with charitable firm startup: most companies limited by guarantee are not-for-profit companies, which means that they retain their profits within the company or use them for some other purpose.
+Proceeding with charitable companies startup: most companies limited by guarantee are not-for-profit companies, which means that they retain their profits within the company or use them for some other purpose.
 If you wish to start running a company limited by guarantee, you will need to register with Companies House.

 There are several ways in which you can start your charitable company.
-You can do it quickly and easily through Coddan or you can establish the charity firm yourself through Companies House.
-Registering yourself is the cheapest option.
+You can do it quickly and easily through Coddan or you can establish the charity association yourself through Companies House.
+Starting up yourself is the cheapest option.
 However, it involves completing all of the required documentation yourself, which can take considerable time and effort.
-Registering through a charitable company formation agent will enable you to hand the paperwork over to an expert, who will fill in and file the required documentation on your behalf.
+Setting up through a company formation agent will enable you to hand the paperwork over to an expert, who will fill in and file the required documentation on your behalf.

 Most charitable companies are registering as a company limited by guarantee, bit with the specific memorandum and articles of association.
-To register a charitable company you need to have appoint two separate trustees (not a single director), and you need to have at least of one member of your charitable organisation or a charitable foundation.
+To open a charitable company you need to have appoint two separate trustees (not a single director), and you need to have at least of one member of your charitable organisation or a charitable foundation.
 Charitable organisations do not have directors, they have trustees, and they do not have shareholders, they have members.